Skip to Content

 For the most special experience, traverse from the Greenwich Peninsula or the Royal Docks around sunset.
 It’s really nice to watch the bustling city come to life after dark.

 Over 30 gondola cars are running at once, each one offering six seats for passengers.
 A one-way trip takes just 10 minutes.
-For more practical information, please check their website.

-Emirates Air Line views in London
+London Cable Car (previously Emirates Air Line) views in London

 22. Parliament Hill, Hampstead Heath